Delayed reforms, market woes tarnish end to Modi's first year

 Late on Tuesday, the government submitted to strong opposition in the Rajya Sabha, the upper house, by agreeing to delay the landmark tax legislation until at least July.

-The introduction of the GST would constitute India's biggest tax reform since independence.
+The introduction of the goods and service tax (GST) would constitute India's biggest tax reform since independence.

 The delay to the bill is a blow to a government that is already dealing with rural discontent over proposed land reforms, which have also still to be sent to the upper house for approval.